The Spooks of Bottle Bay: Characters

-Maxwell - Maxi is a blue bulldog and is Sidney's loyal companion.
+Maxwell – Maxi is a blue bulldog and is Sidney's loyal companion.
 Cedric sometimes fought Sidney for ownership of Maxwell.

-Sally Spook - Played by Louise Gold and Heather Tobias -She is, along with Fred Spook, the leader of the Spooks of Bottle Bay and mother to Baby Spook.
+Sally Spook – Played by Louise Gold and Heather Tobias -She is, along with Fred Spook, the leader of the Spooks of Bottle Bay and mother to Baby Spook.

-Fred Spook - Played by John Thirtle - One of the leaders of the gang of ghosts that are out to foil the evil plots of Cybil and Cedric.
+Fred Spook – Played by John Thirtle – One of the leaders of the gang of ghosts that are out to foil the evil plots of Cybil and Cedric.

-Baby Spook - Played by Ian Allen and Simon Buckley -Baby Spook is a Ghost who lives with Fred and Sally in the House on the Hill.
+Baby Spook – Played by Ian Allen and Simon Buckley -Baby Spook is a Ghost who lives with Fred and Sally in the House on the Hill.

-Betty Bat - Is a bat who lives in the House on the Hill with Fred, Sally and Baby Spook.
+Betty Bat – Is a bat who lives in the House on the Hill with Fred, Sally and Baby Spook.

-Tommy - Tommy is a Spook who wears a red hat, and always has a smile on his face.
-He lives at the Sea View Guest House and sometimes secretly helps out Sidney Sludge when he is a victim of his siblings' misdeeds.
-Despite his rather creepy, devilish appearance and love of mischief, he is far from being evil and always helps to thwart Sybil and Cedric.
+Tommy – Played by Phil Eason – Tommy is a Spook who wears a red hat and always has a smile on his face.
+He lives at the Sea View Guest House.
+Despite his rather creepy appearance and mischievous personality, he is very much on the side of good.
+He sometimes secretly helps out Sidney Sludge, particularly when he is a victim of his siblings' misdeeds, and always helps to thwart Sybil and Cedric when needed.

-Ted and Lily Turine - Played by Phil Eason and Steve Nallon Ted and Lily own the Seaview Guest House, where Sid stays.
+Ted and Lily Turine – Played by Phil Eason and Steve Nallon Ted and Lily own the Seaview Guest House, where Sid stays.

-Iris - Lily's identical twin sister who visits Seaview Guest House in one episode.
+Iris – Lily's identical twin sister who visits Seaview Guest House in one episode.

-Madge - Played by Sue Dacre - The housekeeper at the Seaview Guest House.
+Madge – Played by Sue Dacre – The housekeeper at the Seaview Guest House.

-Gran - An old woman who takes a shine to Sid.
+Gran – An old woman who takes a shine to Sid.
 She owns a cat called Norman.

-Joe - Played by Phil Eason - Seaman who takes care of the Mermaid Molly galleon moored in the harbour.
+Joe – Played by Phil Eason – Seaman who takes care of the Mermaid Molly galleon moored in the harbour.
 Owns a parrot called 'Bananas'.